danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^Unicode]: See <https://en.wikipedia.org/wiki/Unicode#Origin_and_development>.

+[^Telegraph]: See <https://www.telegraph.co.uk/technology/2016/07/15/new-gender-equality-emoji-to-show-women-at-work/>.

+[^ideology]: Abbing, Pierrot and Snelting, *Modifying the Universal*, 210.

 [^almoji]: The project employs a machine learning algorithm and use the dataset of 3145 existing emojis as the input data to generate various uncanny emoji patterns.
 See <https://process.studio/works/aimoji-ai-generated-emoji/>.
 The project featured as part of the exhibition "Uncanny Values," Vienna Biennale (2019), <https://process.studio/works/uncanny-values/>.
 We discuss machine learning in more detail in chapter 10.

-[^Telegraph]: See <https://www.telegraph.co.uk/technology/2016/07/15/new-gender-equality-emoji-to-show-women-at-work/>.

-[^ideology]: Abbing, Pierrot and Snelting, *Modifying the Universal*, 210.

 [^multi]: See <http://www.o-r-g.com/apps/multi>. *Multi* also provides variations of book covers for the DATA browser series published by Open Humanities Press, <http://www.data-browser.net/>.

-[^binarycolor]: Red, Green and Blue are the so-called primary colors that, when added together, produce a broad array of colors.
-RGB color values range from 0 to 255 with a total of 256 possible values for each primary color.
-The reason behind is that all the colors are in 24 bit format, the red (R) takes 8 bit, the green (G) takes 8 bit and the blue (B) takes the remaining 8 bits.
-2 binary values are stored for each bit, therefore 2^8th power is 256 which is the exact possible range of each color.
-The RGB system is closely related to the nature of computation in a binary system.

 [^random]: See p5.js random reference at <https://p5js.org/reference/#/p5/random>.